Adejumok/The-Nobel-Prize-Visual-History/README.md

 ## Analysis

 We start by exploring the data and understanding its structure.
-We then use various Python libraries such as Pandas, Numpy, and Matplotlib to analyze the data and visualize our findings.
+We then use various Python libraries such as Pandas, Numpy, Matplotlib, and Seaborn to analyze the data and visualize our findings.
 We perform various data analysis tasks such as:

 - Data cleaning and preparation
 - Data exploration